A campus guide for the Concordia foodie

 Eating a lot on campus?
 Commuter meal plans are available every semester to anyone at Concordia who wants to dine on the dash.
 No need to carry cash, the plan is registered to your student ID card and the cost is deducted from your balance.

-Choose from four different plans and get dining deals and monthly promotional offers.
-Upgrade to the Semester Plan and get access to all you can eat dining services at dining halls on both campuses and save on taxes, just like the students in residence.
+Choose from five different plans and get dining deals and monthly promotional offers.
+Upgrade to The Golden Deal Plan and get access to all you can eat dining services at dining halls on both campuses and save on taxes, just like the students in residence.

 Find out more about the commuter plans available to you and how they work.